liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * some nonstandard image URLs, such as Instagram and Google Drive's, will work as well;

+* you can define a default external featured image to be shown when there is no featured image;

 * you can disable the product lightbox and zoom;

 * supports WP REST API (**premium feature**);

+* allows to schedule an cron event to set all first images as featured images.
+So it can run hourly, daily etc. (**premium feature**);

-* all features created for external images are available for external videos from YouTube and Vimeo.
+* all features created for external images are available for external videos from YouTube, Vimeo and Cloudinary.
 For YouTube videos, it's possible to set player parameters.
 And you can define the video size for each screen type (**premium feature**);

 * you can use a slider of images as featured image (**premium feature**);

 * you can use a video thumbnail or a video as featured image (**premium feature**);

+* auto set product category images, with each image being chosen among the external product images from that category (**premium feature**);

 * it's also possible to use external images in the WooCommerce Product Gallery and WooCommerce Product Category (**premium feature**);